b0rrajo/b0rrajo/README.md

 - ⚡ Fun fact: Nothing XDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDD

 Yes, I'm bored
+Yes, I like graphic design and also draw stikmans ;)

 <!--
 **b0rrajo/b0rrajo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.